thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 #### Widget time window

-A widget time window defines a time interval and aggregation function that should be used to fetch the time series or alarm data.
+A widget timewindow defines a time interval and aggregation function that should be used to fetch the time series or alarm data.
-By default, every widget uses the main [time window](/docs/{{docsPrefix}}user-guide/dashboards/#timewindow) determined in the dashboard's [toolbar](/docs/{{docsPrefix}}user-guide/dashboards/#dashboard-toolbar).
+By default, every widget uses the main [timewindow](/docs/{{docsPrefix}}user-guide/dashboards/#timewindow) determined in the dashboard's [toolbar](/docs/{{docsPrefix}}user-guide/dashboards/#dashboard-toolbar).
-You can overwrite the default time window by toggling the option to "Use widget timewindow" parameter.
+You can overwrite the default timewindow by toggling the option to "Use widget timewindow" parameter.
-You can also hide the time window selection for a specific widget from the user using the "Display timewindow" checkbox.
+You can also hide the timewindow selection for a specific widget from the user using the "Display timewindow" checkbox.

 {% include images-gallery.html imageCollection="timewindow" %}